bchachaj/Visynth/README.md

 ### TBD:

--Incorporate an environmental effect like gravity on the audio-driven objects -Allow user to control camera via mouse
+- Incorporate an environmental effect like gravity on the audio-driven objects
+- Allow user to control camera via mouse